Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: The scattering maps, the -harmonizing metrics, and their isoperimetric inequalities

 \section{The scattering maps, the $v^g$-harmonizing metrics, and their isoperimetric inequalities}

-The lemma below describes conditions under which the scattering map $C_{v^g}$ is $\mu_\Theta$-\emph{measure preserving} transformation for the appropriate choice of $(2n-2)$-form $\Theta$ on $SM$.
-In a way, it is a special case of Lemma \ref{lem2.1}.
+The lemma below describes conditions under which the scattering map $C_{v^g}$ (see Fig.2) is a $\mu_\Theta$-\emph{measure-preserving} transformation for the appropriate choice of $(2n-2)$-form $\Theta$ on $SM$.
+In a way, this lemma it is a special case of Lemma \ref{lem2.1}.

 \begin{lemma} Assume that a metric $g$ on a compact connected Riemannian $n$-manifold $M$ with boundary is non-trapping and boundary generic.

 Pick a $(2n-2)$-volume form $\Omega^\d$ on $\d(SM)$, consistent with its orientation.
 Let $\Theta$ be a differential $(2n - 2)$-form on $SM$ such that: \begin{itemize} \item $\dim(\ker(\Theta)) =1$, \item the geodesic field $v^{g} \in \ker(\Theta)$, \item $d \Theta = 0$, \item the function $\Theta/\Omega^\d: \d(SM) \to \R$ is positive (negative) only on the interior of $\d_1^+(SM)$ (of $\d_1^-(SM)$). \end{itemize}